WaterlinePL/Hydrus-Modflow-Synergy-Engine/README.md

+# This repository is DEPRECATED - it will no longer be maintained!

 # Hydrus-Modflow Synergy Engine - AGH WATER MODELING
 This is the repository of the HMSE application, a thesis project aiming to combine the functionalities of the Hydrus and Modflow simulation programs.